Aerolab/tutorial-navigator/docs/tutorials/client-platforms/AngularJS.md

 You can [click here](https://docs.auth0.com/user-profile) to find out all of the available properties from the user's profile.
 Please note that some of this depend on the social provider being used.

-<% if (configuration.api && configuration.thirdParty) { %>
+<% if (configuration.api && !configuration.thirdParty) { %>
 #### 8. Configuring secure calls to an API

-As we're going to call an API we're going to make on <%= configuration.api %>, we need to make sure we send the token we receive on the login on every request.
+As we're going to call an API we're going to make on <%= configuration.api %>, we need to make sure we send the [JWT token](https://docs.auth0.com/jwt) we receive on the login on every request.
 For that, we need to do 2 things:

 ##### 8.1 Add the dependency to the `authInterceptor` module